cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 the caps lock key, which is labeled Q on a US keyboard (but is labeled A on a French keyboard".

-What we want to know is that the user pressed a key labeled "A".
+What we want to know is that the user pressed a key labeled <kbd>A</kbd>.
 But none of the information in the event record tells us that.
 The value of the key field varies depending on the keyboard layout and the modifiers pressed.